elastic/opentelemetry-collector-components/connector/signaltometricsconnector/README.md

         value: "1" # increment by 1 for each log record
 ```

-### Metics types
+### Metrics types

 `signaltometrics` produces a variety of metric types by utilizing [OTTL](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/README.md)
-to extract the relevant data for a metric type from the underlying telemetry.
+to extract the relevant data for a metric type from the incoming data.
 The
 component can produce the following metric types for each signal types:

 - [Sum](https://opentelemetry.io/docs/specs/otel/metrics/data-model/#sums)